-Vaseline glass is one of the more unusual types of antique glass that collectors can investigate.
-This glass has certain chemical properties that actually allow it to glow in the dark under a black light.
+One of the most unusual types of antique glass that collectors can investigate, Vaseline glass is absolutely fascinating due to its color, history, and radioactive components.
+This incredible glass has certain chemical properties that actually allow it to glow in the dark under a black light.

 What Is Vaseline Glass?

 Vaseline glass gets its name from its yellowish color that looks similar to petroleum jelly.
 It's also known as uranium glass, due to the fact that there is uranium dioxide in each piece of Vaseline glass.
 The uranium dioxide gives it the distinctive yellow-green color.

 The term "Vaseline glass" is used in other countries to refer to different glass formulations:

 - In Australia, Vaseline glass is the name for glass with an opalescent rim.
 Glass that contains uranium is actually called uranium or citron glass.

 - Glass makers and collectors in the United Kingdom use the term Vaseline glass for glass that is opalescent.
 This type of Vaseline glass is called "Primrose Pearline."

 Because Vaseline glass contains uranium, many people wonder if it's dangerous.
 As long as you use it properly, Vaseline glass is safe to have in your home.

 According to the Environmental Protection Agency (EPA), Vaseline glass is one of a few antiques that are considered radioactive.
 The uranium used in the glass was important for its color, but it also makes the glass slightly radioactive.